 While you may entrust Chrome for general browsing protection, you need to consider using a VPN for Chrome for extra security and privacy.
 Chrome VPN (VPN extension or VPN software) is a must-have for everyone using the popular web browser.
 But, are free VPN Chrome extensions the best solution?
 Let’s find out.

-Whenever you navigate the Internet, web browsers share some information (for example your public IP address) with every website you visit.
-Even though many websites are safe to visit, there are also many that pose security threats and expose you to online vulnerabilities.
+Whenever you navigate the Internet, web browsers share some information (for example, your public IP address) with every website you visit.
+Even though many websites are safe to visit, many pose security threats and expose you to online vulnerabilities.

-In this article, we take a look at how you can protect yourself if you are using the Chrome web browser.
-You will find out what a Chrome VPN is (and what it is not), why you need one (in more detail), what are the differences between VPN apps and VPN extensions.
+In this article, we look at how you can protect yourself if you are using the Chrome web browser.
+You will find out what a Chrome VPN is (and what it is not), why you need one (in more detail), and the differences between VPN apps and VPN extensions.
 Also, I will present my favorites VPN for Chrome services.